priyankamk/Todo-list-react-app/README.md

-#Todo-List React Application
+# Todo-List React Application

-- Mainly build to learn react app and proptypes.
+- Simple Todo list build with react.
+- User can add and remove item.

 To run the server type `yarn start`.
 To build the production type `yarn build`.